davelopez/galaxy-workflows-vscode/README.md

 ### Custom Outline

+The `Custom Outline` allows you to navigate and find different parts of the Workflow faster using the Outline panel or the [Breadcrumbs]().
+The Outline representation has been enhanced, in comparison to the standard JSON Outline, by displaying relevant information more prominently (like using the workflow step name instead of the index on step nodes) or hiding non-essential nodes.

 ![Custom Outline Demo](images/custom-outline-native.gif)

 Back to [Features](#features)

 ### Workflow Cleanup Command

+You can clean up the non-essential properties of a workflow with this command.
+These properties are usually related to the display of the workflow in the editor and are not part of the workflow semantics.
+This command will remove those properties from the document, but you can also use the `Preview clean workflow` command, which will show you a preview of the clean workflow instead of making the changes to the original.

 ![Cleanup Command Demo](images/clean-up-command-native.gif)

 Back to [Features](#features)

 ### Simplified Workflow Diffs

+> :warning: This feature is experimental and is only available using a local git repository.

+Sometimes you want to compare different revisions of the same workflow and see what has changed between them.
+If the workflow has been through the Galaxy editor or some of the nodes have been moved around, there can be many changes that are just cosmetical and not part of the workflow logic.
+In those cases, you may want to get a 'simplified' diff so you can focus on the 'real' changes.
+You can do so in the `Timeline` or the `File Explorer` by using `Select workflow for (clean) compare` in one revision and then `Compare with this workflow (clean)` on the other revision, this will compare both revisions using the 'clean' version of the workflow (see the clean workflow command), meaning the non-essential parts are removed from them before the comparison.

 ![Simplified Workflow Diffs Demo](images/clean-diff-native.gif)